AlanKha/Multi-Camera-Yolo/README.md

 # Usage:

-1. Enable WenSocketServer by going to tools -> WenSocketServer Settings -> Plugin Settings -> Enable WenSocket server
+1. Enable WebSocketServer by going to tools -> WebSocketServer Settings -> Plugin Settings -> Enable WebSocket server
 2. In that same window, set up the server port and password in the Server Settings section.
 3. Adjust ```config.json``` to reflect the port and password from step 2
 4. Set Scene Transitions to Cut to avoid any effects from hindering YOLO's performance